jasonqiu212/memoit/README.md

 ## Overview

 memoit is a **to-do list manager** web application made with React and Ruby on Rails.
+Some of memoit's features include:

+- :memo: Creating, editing, and deleting tasks
+- :zap: Tagging system to categorize tasks efficiently
+- :iphone: Mobile-responsive design
+- :lock: User authentication

+memoit was created as part of an application for [Computing for Voluntary Welfare Organisations](https://www.comp.nus.edu.sg/~vwo/).

 ## Site Map